Cycling lessons for expats in the Netherlands

 The Fietsbond also has a guide for internationals who have moved to the Netherlands and are looking to take up biking.
 You can find it here.

 You can sign up for a course, which costs 15 euros and is made up of 10 classes.
-And you don’t even have to have a bike to learn how to bike, because the FietsMeesters provide practice bikes (free of charge) at every lesson.
+And you don’t even have to have a bike to learn how to cycle, because the FietsMeesters provide practice bikes (free of charge) at every lesson.
 Ideal!

 Het Fiets College